RBND/Silas-Blue/README.md

-# About Silas Blue V2 Alpha
+# About Silas Blue V2

 ## What is Silas Blue?